Causal Geodesics in Cylindrically Symmetric Vacuum Spacetimes Using Hamilton-Jacobi Formalism: Motion in Cylindrically Symmetric Spacetimes

 keeping the other coordinates unchanged.
 Under the above transformation, the new metric tensor can be written as

 \begin{widetext}

 \end{widetext}

 As the angular coordinate runs from $0$ to $2\pi$, the radial coordinate, $\rho$, in equation (4) can be interpreted as the `circumferential radius'.
-As it will turn out later, this choice of radial coordinate, in the weak gravitational field limit, facilitates establishing a correspondence between the relativistic cylindrically symmetric vacuum spacetime and its Newtonian gravitational counterpart written in cylindrical polar coordinate.
-However, for some special cases, the metric tensor in equation (1) might be useful as it gives rise to a closed form solution to geodesic.
+As it will turn out later, this choice of radial coordinate in the weak gravitational field limit, facilitates establishing a correspondence between the relativistic cylindrically symmetric vacuum spacetime and its Newtonian gravitational counterpart written in cylindrical polar coordinate.